think-privacy/ThinkPrivacy/privacy.md

 ## Who do we share this data with?

-No one.
+**No one**.
 No information we have is shared with anyone.
 We collect this minimal amount of data only to better understand how many vistitors ThinkPrivacy receives and what pages they use.

 ## Affiliate links